rbutt15/Beech/README.md

 # Beech
-Beech is a CMS-like system that presents XML files in HTML using XLST
+Beech is a script that presents XML files in HTML using XLST.
+It can be used to create a blog that loads quickly or a simple website

 # XML Elements
 Beech uses the following elements: headline, author, date, body

 The author and date elements are optional, but you just have to use the page template instead of the blog post one

-In the future, I hope to add a backend UI and more elements.
-But let's just keep things simple for now!